 If you need a letter to document enrollment to the university or to invite family members to visit, the Center for Global Education can prepare this for you.
 You must complete the online request so the office has all of the details to prepare you letter.
 Please provide for 5 business days to receive your letter.
-To apply for the letter, fill out this online form: http://www.capital.edu/International-Letter-Request-Form/ https://www.capital.edu/uploadedfiles/content/audience navigation/current student/studenthandbook20969.pdf
+To apply for the letter, please send a message to CGE@capital.edu to request a letter or contact Jennifer Adams at jadams@capital.edu.